darktable-org/dtdocs/content/module-reference/processing-modules/diffuse.md

 ## diffusion spatiality

 luminance masking threshold
-: This control is useful if you want to inpaint highlights.
-For values greater than 0%, the diffusion will only happen in regions with a luminance greater than this setting.
+: This control is useful if you want to in-paint highlights.
+For values greater than 0%, the diffusion will only occur in regions with a luminance greater than this setting.

 # workflow